Nitrokey/nitrokey-documentation/pro/windows/viscosity-configuration-with-openvpn.md

 On Windows, the most common location for libraries is either in `C:\Program Files` or `C:\Windows\System32`.
 OpenSC libraries are generally located at `C:\Program Files\OpenSC Project\OpenSC\pkcs11`.
 There may be more than one library available here, you can try each one or simply add both.

-7. Click the Save button and connect from your the main interface
+7. Choose a retrieval method from the Retrieval drop down menu

 ![](./images/viscosity/viscosity-4.jpg)

+  a.
+If only one Nitrokey will ever be used on this computer, select `Use certificate name below`.
+If the Nitrokey is currently connected to the computer, click the Detect button for Viscosity to automatically fill in the Name field.
+Otherwise this field can be completed manually.

+  b.
+If in doubt, or if more than one Nitrokey may be used (i.e. multiple users), then select `Prompt for certificate name`.
+Viscosity will automatically detect any connected tokens/smartcards and prompt the user to select one when connecting.

 If `"Prompt for certificate name"` was selected, Viscosity will automatically detect the required certificate on the Nitrokey, using the specified PKCS#11 module/s.
 Select from any of the found devices, or enter the name of the `serialized id` to use manually.
 Again, the user should be prompted for a password/PIN if required.

+8. Click the Save button and connect from your the main interface

 ## References